rcprcp/MarketMogul/README.md

 It does not validate tickers.

-It makes the http requests each minute (hard coded), and does not make the requests when the app is not in foreground.  there is a boolean that gets toggled in onPause/onResume.
+It makes the http requests each minute (hard coded), and does not make the requests when the app is not in foreground.  there is a boolean that gets toggled in onPause/onResume which controls the updating process.

 NOTES:
 * US equities (seem to) work.